andrewhessler/paint-by-algo/THOUGHTS.md

 ### Change Algorithm on demand, maybe UI, maybe rework pathfinding to send events in a bundle
 Reworked pathfinding to send in a bundle, sort of.
 Should also change animation to using an enum.

+### No UI for now, boo UI, change algorithm on demand and add/remove walls
+For algorithm change on demand, listen for 1 or 2 input in `pathfinding/` I guess?